jumanewton/Dira/README.md

 ### 3. Run Services
 Start services in separate terminals.

 **Note:** The default configuration runs the Jac Backend on port 8002.
-Ensure no other service (like the experimental DB API) is using this port.
+Ensure no other service (like the DB API) is using this port.

 **1. NLP Service** (port 8001):
 ```bash